I completed my PhD on Microbial Symbioses at the University Pierre and Marie Curie in Paris (2006).

 Member of the International Symbiosis Society

 Member of editorial board of Nature Scientific Reports, Frontiers in Microbial Symbioses (Frontiers Microbiology) and Frontiers in Coral research (Frontiers in Marine Science).

-- Ecophysiology of symbioses
+- Molecular physiology of marine symbioses and phototrophs

 - Development of sublethal markers of stress for coral reef and seagrass monitoring